MattSegal/devblog/content/django-spa-infrastructure.md

 The pros are:

-- **Simplest infrastructure.** Other than setting up django-webpack-loader and adding a Webpack build to the start of your deployment process, there's nothing else you need to do to your production infrustructure.
+- **Simplest infrastructure.** Other than setting up django-webpack-loader and adding a Webpack build to the start of your deployment process, there's nothing else you need to do to your production infrastructure.
 Nothing extra to set up, pay for, configure, debug or tear your hair out over.
 - **Cross-cutting changes.** If you need to make a change that affects both your frontend and backend, then you can do it all in one Git commit and get your changes into production using a single deployment.
 - **Tighter integration.** With this setup you can use Django's views to pass context data from the backend to the frontend via templates.
 In addition, you can do server side rendering (with additional messing around with NodeJS).